07CalC/forge/README.md

 ## features

 - run multiple dev servers concurrently
+- installer cmd for each server runs before starting the server
 - specify working directory for each server
 - set environment variables for each server
 - easy to use YAML configuration file